Hindenburg Research: Allegations of illegal activity against Block

-On March 23, 2023, Hindenburg disclosed a short position in Block, leading to a 15% drop in the company's shares that day.
+On March 23, 2023, Hindenburg disclosed a short position in Block, Inc., leading to a 15% drop in the company's shares that day.
 Hindenburg accused Block of exaggerating user counts, failing to curb fraud and illegal activity on Cash App, and permitting impersonation of high-profile individuals.
 It also wrote in its report that Block "embraced predatory offerings and compliance worst practices in order to fuel growth and profit from facilitation of fraud against consumers and the government."
 Block denied the allegations and said it would explore legal action against Hindenburg.

 NBC News reported in May 2024 that prosecutors at the Southern District of New York were examining financial transactions and internal practices at Block, stemming from alleged compliance lapses at its Square and Cash App units.
 According to the report, the company allegedly failed to collect adequate information from customers, processed transactions involving countries subject to economic sanctions, and processed cryptocurrency transactions for terrorist groups.
 In November 2024, Block disclosed in its earnings report for July–September 2024 that it was negotiating a potential settlement with several state regulators that had probed the company's anti-money laundering program.
-Additionally, Block stated it was negotiating a potential settlement with the Consumer Financial Protection Bureau (CFPB) in matters including those related to Cash App's handling of customer complaints and disputes.
-The company added it had accrued a liability for estimated amount in connection with each potential settlement and the amount was not material to the company's financial statements as of September 30, 2024.
+Block negotiated a $175 million settlement with the Consumer Financial Protection Bureau (CFPB) relating to Cash App's handling of customer complaints and disputes.

 Icahn Enterprises report

 In May 2023, Hindenburg released a report on Icahn Enterprises, which fell over 50% in the month after Hindenburg disclosed a short position against it.
-They classified the structure of Icahn Enterprises' dividend structure as "ponzi-like", and noted Jefferies Group's research on Icahn Enterprises as being "one of the worst cases of sell-side research malpractice we’ve seen".
+They classified Icahn Enterprises' dividend structure as "ponzi-like", and noted Jefferies Group's research on Icahn Enterprises as being "one of the worst cases of sell-side research malpractice we’ve seen".